Filming in Giswhati Mukura National Park

 - $300 Press Accreditation Card valid for 6 months to 1 year

 Kindly note the rates above are used as a guide and these change from time to time.
-Contact us here for up to date rates
+Contact us for up-to-date rates.

 Rwanda Visa Advice

-You will need to purchase the tourist or Business visa for you to get into Rwanda for Filming.
-Many film crews prefer obtaining their visas before they come to Rwanda but visas can be obtained easily upon arrival at any entry point and in this case Kigali International Airport upon paying either USD30.00 for Tourist Visa you will be able to get it immediately.
+You will need to purchase a Tourist or Business visa for you to get into Rwanda for Filming.
+Many film crews prefer obtaining their visas before they come to Rwanda but visas can be obtained easily upon arrival at any entry point and in this case Kigali International Airport upon paying either USD50.00 for Tourist Visa you will get it immediately.
 Those who come from countries that benefit from the Rwanda Visa Waiver For example From the East African Community member states, USA, COMESA Member states among others don’t need to pay for the Visa and they will be cleared upon arrival at any point of entry into Rwanda contact us here for more details.

 Rwanda Vehicle Hire Services

 Film Crew Fixers organizes transport for film crews depending on their interest, budget, and the nature of roads in such selected locations they are filming in Rwanda.
 For rough terrains, like in National Parks, we recommend Customized 4×4 Land Cruisers which costs from USD200-350 per vehicle per day with Driver/Fixer or 4×4 Safari Vans from USD200 per Van per day with driver/Fixer.
 For us to estimate how much it will cost in terms of fuel, we will need to look at your filming schedule to establish mileage and distance to be traveled.
 We also organize both charter and scheduled air transport for those that need to fly in order to reduce the number of drive hours.

 Fixers in Rwanda to help you film in Gishwati-Mukura National Park